Far Cry 5 has a dark, austere story that invokes modern political tensions. It also has a Grizzly bear named Cheeseburger.

 The game also features drop-in, drop-out co-op, if you’d like to play with an actual human being.
 Co-op, in general, skews towards wild, unpredictable gameplay, so it makes sense in some situations and not in others.
 We wouldn’t recommend playing the whole game in co-op, but taking out cult outposts or running around and blowing up shrines is almost certainly going to be a fun.

 As with previous Far Cry games, Far Cry 5‘s post-launch content model includes odd, mostly unrelated expansions.
-The season pass ($30) features three expansion packs, two of which are available now.
-Unfortunately, neither adds much to Far Cry 5.
+The season pass ($30) features three expansion packs.
+Unfortunately, as a whole, the DLC doesn’t add much to Far Cry 5.

 Hours of Darkness, the first expansion, takes players to the Vietnam War, as described via flashback by Hope County resident and veteran Wendell Redler.
 Redler’s helicopter was shot down in North Vietnam, forcing him to fight his way to safety.
 That’s about as much story as you get.
 Hours of Darkness can be completed in about an hour, and even if you complete all of the secondary objectives, you’re looking at no more than three hours of mediocrity.
 Most of your time is spent fighting off enemy soldiers, securing outposts, and rescuing P.O.W.s.